 The result of a stay interview is information that the organization can utilize to improve in areas like communication, leadership, and developing their people to ultimately retain top talent.

-Review Sites: Employees may feel uncomfortable sharing their thoughts with employers, so they may share them on review sites like Glassdoor or Indeed.
+Review Sites: Employees may feel uncomfortable sharing their training feedback comments and thoughts with employers, so they may share them on review sites like Glassdoor or Indeed.
 It’s important to monitor these sites to find any additional feedback that can be used to address organizational challenges.

 Employee-Manager One-on-One: Weekly or monthly individual meetings with the employees on the manager’s team gives the employee a chance to talk with the manager independently and ask questions or bring up any concerns they may have.
 This helps the manager gather feedback and support their employees.
 As an L&D professional, keep lines of communication open with managers and ask them to share any feedback with you no matter how small.
 Chances are if one person is feeling a certain way, more people are too.